Attention

 Use an existing image file

-If you already have the image files on other machines, you can simply copy it to the target machine, and use it there.
+If you already have an image file on other machines, you can simply copy it to the target machine, and use it there.

 Run a Single Node or Single Core Containers